Heat Exchanger Routine Maintenance Tips

+How do you tackle your shell and tube heat exchanger routine maintenance?
 When heat exchangers are an essential aspect of your operation, it’s important that they’re working at top efficiency.
 Dirty or fouled exchangers can slow down your processes, contaminate your product and lower your company’s overall efficiency.
-To avoid these negative consequences, it’s important to be vigilant about shell and tube heat exchanger maintenance and proper cleaning.
+To avoid these negative consequences, it’s important to be vigilant about shell and tube heat exchanger routine maintenance and proper cleaning.

 Have a dedicated date for planned maintenance, Ethanol Producer Magazine suggested.
-This way, you can plan ahead in preparation for the event, allowing you to choose an inconsequential day for the shutdown.
-Additionally, since contractors who specialize in equipment maintenance often have busy schedules, planning ahead can help you choose the date and time that suits you best – not when the contractor has a free space in his schedule.
+This way, you can plan and prepare for the event, allowing you to choose an inconsequential day for the shutdown.
+Additionally, since contractors who specialize in equipment maintenance often have busy schedules, planning and preparing can help you choose the date and time that suits you best – not when the contractor has a free space in his schedule.

 Excessive fouling is never a good thing for your heat exchanger.
-If not identified or addressed in a timely manner, it could result in a number of problems, including contaminated or unusable product, corrosion or leaks.
+If not identified or addressed in a timely manner, it could result in several problems, including contaminated or unusable product, corrosion or leaks.
 Ethanol Producer Magazine pointed out that, in some cases, material buildup can become a fire hazard.